futianfan/clinical_trial_approval_prediction/README.md

 cd raw_data
 wget https://clinicaltrials.gov/AllPublicXML.zip
 ```
-It is downloaded from [ClinicalTrial.gov](https://clinicaltrials.gov/AllPublicXML.zip).
-It contains 348,891 clinical trial records.
-The data size grows with time because more clinical trial records are added.
-It describes many important information about clinical trials, including NCT ID (i.e.,  identifiers to each clinical study), disease names, drugs, brief title and summary, phase, criteria, and statistical analysis results.

 Then we unzip the ZIP file.
 The unzipped file occupies over 8.6 G. Please make sure you have enough space.